AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

 == Probabilistic Inference <s.b.probabilistic-inference>

-To contextualise factor graph inference, the underlying probabilistic inference theory is introduced.
+To contextualize factor graph inference, the underlying probabilistic inference theory is introduced.
 The goal of probabilistic inference is to estimate the probability distribution of a set of unknown variables, $#m.Xb$, given some observed or known quantities, $#m.D$.
 This is done by combining prior knowledge with $#m.D$, to infer the most likely distribution of the variables.@gbp-visual-introduction See @ex.probabilistic-inference.

 #example(
   caption: [Probabilistic Inference in Meteorology]